Criminology Criminal Justice & Human Rights - LLM

 In particular, it will provide students with:

-comprehensive and critical understanding of issues at the forefront of criminal justice law and practice by adopting criminological and human rights approaches to study and research.
+• comprehensive and critical understanding of issues at the forefront of criminal justice focused law, policy and practice by adopting criminological and human rights approaches to study and research.

-tailored training in relevant methodological approaches and methods.
+• tailored training in relevant methodological approaches and dissemination methods.

 Subjects taught